 - Periorbital cellulitis: Periorbital cellulitis is a skin infection affecting the eyelids.
 It can be caused due to an insect or animal bite or due to conjunctivitis.
 If the infection reaches the inner areas of the eyelids, it is known as orbital cellulitis (6) and might lead to serious repercussions.

 - Cleaning and hygiene products: Babies have soft and sensitive skin that can react to the slightest exposure to harmful or harsh chemicals (1).
-If the shampoo, soap, or any other product contains such substances, it can cause reactions, such as redness and irritation around the eyes.
+If the shampoo, soap, or any other product contains such substances, it can cause reactions, such as redness and irritation around the circumferential area of the eyes.

-- Dry/dehydrated skin: Another probable cause for redness around your baby’s eyes could be their skin that is dehydrated and lacking moisture.
+- Dry/dehydrated skin: Another possible reason for redness around the eye area may be due to the skin being dehydrated and lacking in moisture.

 Home Remedies For Red Rash Around Baby’s Eyes